 And yet, I have a minor obsession with crafting New Year’s resolutions and partaking in various practices that help me orient myself for the upcoming calendar year.
 I regularly choose a word for the year, make an annual bucket list, and create goals related to my spiritual, physical, and emotional well-being.
 I also select a quote or Scripture passage to memorize and let shape my year.

-This year, 2020, I decided to commit to memory a long-time favorite section of the 15th chapter of the book of Sirach:
+Last year, I decided to commit to memory a long-time favorite section of the 15th chapter of the book of Sirach: